They say you only get one chance at a first impression and in the employee induction space, that first impression means a lot.

 2. Optimise orientation tasks

 How does the copier work?
-How do I log into system X. It’s boring, but administrative induction has to take place for employees to get up speed as quickly as possible.
+How do I log into our payroll system?
+It’s boring, but administrative induction has to take place for employees to get up speed as quickly as possible.
 What’s more, with a technology solution like Tribal Habits, laborious tasks are easily automated, freeing up staff time and reducing the training load.

 3. Increase employee retention

-This was addressed in the intro to this article, but there is an undeniable link between strong employee induction practices and employee satisfaction and retention.
+As the statistics in this article show, there is an undeniable link between strong employee induction practices and employee satisfaction and retention.

 4. Open communication lines